soveda/CastleProcessor/README.md

 ## Main Knob

-Currently affects the overall engine voicing and drive behaviour.
+Sets overall drive and voicing behaviour.

 ## X Knob

-Currently affects chopping and related internal texture behaviour.
+Controls chopping character and speed feel.

 ## Y Knob

-Currently affects tuning and internal interaction.
+Controls tuning and interaction inside the engine.

+## Switch Middle

+Default mode.

+This is the tighter chopped mode and the best starting point for general testing.

 ## Switch Up

-Latched alternate mode.
-This is already behaving usefully.

-## Switch Middle

-Default mixed mode.
+Alternate latched mode.

+This lets a little more body through and adds more squarewave colour, so it feels slightly fuller and less brutal than `Middle`.

 ## Switch Down

-Momentary bend / chaos injection while held.
-This is one of the strongest working parts of the current build.
+Momentary bend / chaos gesture while held.

+This is intended as a live performance action rather than a third steady state.

 ---